aphalo/photobiologyWavebands/README.md

 spectra for photosynthesis are included in package ‘photobiologyPlants’.
 Package ‘colorSpec’ provides tools for working with colours, including colour spaces for devices like cameras.
-Package ‘photobiologyInOut’ facilitates translation of spectral data stored in classed defined in packages ‘photobiology’ and ‘colorSpec’.
+Package ‘photobiologyInOut’ facilitates translation of spectral data stored in classes defined in package ‘photobiology’ and other packages such as ‘colorSpec’.

 ## Installation